Julie Cesare, Chairperson

-Jim Mosher, Chairperson
+Jim Mosher, Secretary

 Jim Mosher is an energy and utilities consultant located in Bakersfield.
 He spent 30 years in the California upstream oil and gas industry before retiring from Aera Energy LLC in 2016.
 His firm, Copper Beech Consulting LLC, provides services to oil and gas, biomethane and renewable technology clients.
 Jim holds a BS in electrical engineering from Michigan Technological University, an MBA from Pepperdine University, and a law degree from University of Michigan.
 He is a member of the California Bar and serves on the board of directors of the Tree Foundation of Kern.